 \section{Introduction}

 Gamma-ray bursts (GRBs) are the most luminous explosions in the universe.
-While it is well established that the $\gamma$-ray emission originates from an internal site in a relativistic jet beaming towards earth, the composition of the jet as well as the origin of $\gamma$-rays (energy dissipation mechanism and radiation mechanism) are subject to intense debate \citep{Zhang2018}.
-The simplest model is the ``fireball'' model, which invokes a thermally-accelerated, matter dominated ejecta \citep{Goodman1986, Paczynski1986}.
-Within this framework, the outflow initially undergoes a rapid acceleration phase as the thermal energy of fireball is quickly converted into the kinetic energy of the baryons at the coasting radius $\sim \Gamma (c t_{\rm pulse}) = 3\times 10^{12} \ {\rm cm} \Gamma_2 t_{\rm pulse}$ \citep{Shemi1990, meszaros93c, Piran1993, Kobayashi1999}, where $\Gamma$ is the Lorentz factor, and $t_{\rm pulse}$ is the duration of the GRB pulse in the source frame (the observed duration divided by the $(1+z)$ time dilation factor, where $z$ is the source redshift), and the convention $Q=10^n Q_n$ is adopted in cgs units throughout the text.
+While it is well established that the $\gamma$-ray emission originates from an internal site in a relativistic jet beaming toward Earth, the composition of the jet as well as the origin of $\gamma$-rays (energy-dissipation mechanism and radiation mechanism) are subject to intense debate \citep{Zhang2018}.
+The simplest model is the ``fireball'' model, which invokes a thermally accelerated, matter-dominated ejecta \citep{Goodman1986, Paczynski1986}.
+Within this framework, the outflow initially undergoes a rapid acceleration phase as the thermal energy of the fireball is quickly converted into the kinetic energy of the baryons at the coasting radius $\sim \Gamma (c t_{\rm pulse}) = 3\times 10^{12} \ {\rm cm} \Gamma_2 t_{\rm pulse}$ \citep{Shemi1990, meszaros93c, Piran1993, Kobayashi1999}, where $\Gamma$ is the Lorentz factor, and $t_{\rm pulse}$ is the duration of the GRB pulse in the source frame (the observed duration divided by the $(1+z)$ time dilation factor, where $z$ is the source redshift), and the convention $Q=10^n Q_n$ is adopted in cgs units throughout the text.
 Within this model, the $\gamma$-ray emission is released at the internal shock radius \citep{Rees1994} and the photospheric radius \citep{Meszaros2000}, both are typically smaller than $\sim 10^{14}$ cm from the central engine.
 The fireball is decelerated at $\sim 10^{17}$ cm by a pair of external shocks \citep{Rees1992, Meszaros1993b}.